-The heroine is Martia Rosenthal, a normally sane and competent young
+The heroine is Martia Rosenthal, a normally sane and competent

-jolt herself out of her funk, she signs up for a term
+affair.
+To jolt herself out of her funk, she signs up for a term

 of service in the Quasiverse, a place where anything can happen

 and often does.
 Martia will find her patience, as well as her

 Though Martia is the book's central

-call Bright, who appears briefly in the Prolog and then doesn't show up
+call Bright, who appears briefly in the Prolog and then doesn't

-steal the show--like Gene Wilder in Willy Wonka and the Chocolate
+believe she'll steal the show--like Gene Wilder in Willy Wonka and the Chocolate

 This is a thoroughly silly book.
 It has no meaning, no message, no

 reason for existence other than pure entertainment and enjoyment.